egoughnour/blender-sql-geo-viz/README.md

 # blender-sql-geo-viz
 Currently a work in progress.
-Documenting, implemented and possibly packaging various programmatic animation workflows, such as the process of using SQL for path animation
+Implementing, documenting and possibly packaging various programmatic animation workflows, such as the process of using SQL for path animation